 The unsafest part of town is far north-east and typically stays over there.

 The south-west part of town is the newest, and the safer side.

 Make sure to get insurance as burglary is a common issue!

 Be careful during the hurricane season – tornadoes are pretty damaging.

 - Visas - Visitors to the United States must obtain a visa from one of the United States diplomatic missions unless they come from one of the visa-exempt countries or Visa Waiver Program countries.
 A valid passport is a must.

 - Currency - The United States dollar is the official currency of the United States.
 It has a sign: $ and a code: USD.
 Also, it abbreviated US$.
 One dollar is divided into 100 cents (Symbol: ¢).

-- Weather - The best times to visit Laredo for ideal weather are January 15th to April 1st or October 22nd to December 23rd.
-The average temperatures in Laredo vary greatly, and the weather feels hot for about half of the year and otherwise nice with a meager chance of precipitation throughout the year.
+- Weather - The best times to visit Lubbock for ideal weather are January 15th to April 1st or October 22nd to December 23rd.
+The average temperatures in Lubbock vary greatly, and the weather feels hot for about half of the year and otherwise nice with a meager chance of precipitation throughout the year.

 - Airports - Lubbock Preston Smith International Airport is 8 km north of Lubbock, Lubbock County, Texas.
 The airport is the 8th busiest airport in Texas.
 Lubbock International is first among the small Texas cities.

 - Travel Insurance - The travel insurance policy is a must when visiting a foreign country.
 Make sure you got it before starting your journey, the customs officer may ask for it.